IRAS Singapore: What You’ll Need and How It Functions (2026)

 Over the years, IRAS has played a vital role in shaping Singapore’s tax policies, implementing digital tax services, and promoting international tax cooperation.
 Today, it is recognized as a leading tax authority, known for its fair, transparent, and technology-driven approach to taxation.

-IRAS Singapore plays a vital role in ensuring that the tax structure functions efficiently, and ensuring that the country’s tax structure operates efficiently.
-IRAS’s numerous tax operations have a major role and responsibility in Singapore’s rise to become a global trading hub as a whole.
+IRAS Singapore plays a vital role in ensuring that the tax structure functions efficiently and ensuring that the country’s tax structure operates efficiently.
+IRAS’s numerous tax operations play a major role and have a significant responsibility in Singapore’s rise to become a global trading hub as a whole.

 IRAS, which is based on Global Link Consulting, works with more than 120 software suppliers to develop products like InvoiceNow and One-Stop Payroll that streamline business tax compliance and increase operational effectiveness.
 Its main duties include the following: